ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

 ## 1.2 File naming

 ### 1.2.1 Class files
-Class names are written in [UpperCamelCase](http://en.wikipedia.org/wiki/CamelCase).
+Class names are written in `UpperCamelCase`.

 For classes that extend an Android component, the name of the class should end with the name of the component; for example: `SignInActivity`, `SignInFragment`, `ImageUploaderService`, `ChangePasswordDialog`.